gnicol/GitSwarm/perforce_swarm/doc-ee/README.md

 - [Changing the appearance of the login page](customization/branded_login_page.md) Make the login page branded for your GitSwarm instance.
 - [Custom git hooks](hooks/custom_hooks.md) Custom git hooks (on the filesystem) for when web hooks aren't enough.
-- [Email](tools/email.md) Email GitLab users from GitLab
+- [Email](tools/email.md) Email GitSwarm users from GitSwarm.
 - [Git Hooks](git_hooks/git_hooks.md) Advanced push rules for your project.
-- [Help message](customization/help_message.md) Set information about administrators of your GitLab instance.
+- [Help message](customization/help_message.md) Set information about administrators of your GitSwarm instance.
 - [Install](install/README.md) Requirements, directory structures and installation from source.
 - [Integration](integration/README.md) How to integrate with systems such as JIRA, Redmine, LDAP and Twitter.
 - [Issue closing](customization/issue_closing.md) Customize how to close an issue from commit messages.